viperML/neohome/src/content/blog/nix-dev/index.md

 ### direnv

 You also need a file telling direnv how to load the nix files.
-Its contents will depend if you used a classic `shell.nix` or a flake.
+Its contents will depend on if you used a classic `shell.nix` or a flake.

 ```bash